Lux3n-git/luxclient/misc/jargon2.md

     Mana/Meme Mana/MM:
         Virtual fuel for pearls, bound to a namelayer group.
 Can be obtained once a day by running /manaclaim, yielding more mana per day if you claim it every day.
-    Stamina:
-        Virtual fuel for pearls or certain factory recipes.
-Used on CivRealms.